Reinbier/laravel-holiday/README.md

 ## Use cases

-For instance, when managing employees' timesheets.
+For instance, when managing employees' timesheet.
 When filling in the current week with hours you can show when a day is a holiday, so they would not have to fill in their hours for that day.

 Another example would be when you want to show your store's opening hours.
-When echoing your openinghours for each day, you can check whether the given date is an holiday and show that you're closed.
+When echoing your opening hours for each day, you can check whether the given date is a holiday and say that you're closed this day.

 ## Installation